nosnoc/nosnoc/README.md

 1. Automatic discretization via the FESD method -  high accuracy and correct sensitivities.
 (Note that standard time-stepping methods have only first order accuracy and wrong sensitivities even when they appear to be differentiable!)

 2. Automatic reformulations of systems with state jumps (e.g. contact problems) via time-freezing into Filippov systems/PSS.
-(enables high accuracy even for system with state jump, check out the example library)
+(enables high accuracy even for system with state jumps, check out the example library)

 3. Solving the nonsmooth nonlinear programs via homotopy methods.
 Enables the use of off-the-shelf solvers like IPOPT.